vatpac-technology/sops/docs/aerodromes/classc/Sydney.md

 </figure>

 ### Helicopter Operations
-Refer to [Heliport Responsibility](#heliport-responsibility) to determine which ADC position (when both are online) is responsible for managing helicopter arrivals and departures.

 VFR helicopters are generally processed via one of Sydney's Helicopter Routes.
 There are both inbound and outbound routes.
 The helicopter routes are coded clearances.
 Inbound coded clearances contain the route, altitudes, a clearance limit, freqencies and at which waypoint to self-transfer to tower.